This article has links to products and services we love, which we may make commission from.

 From Emerald Lake, the longest river in Vermont originates, known as Otter Creek.

-The Green Mountains rise up on the eastern side of the lake and Taconic Mountains rise up on the west, creating a dramatic location.
+The Green Mountains rise up on the eastern side of the lake and the Taconic Mountains rise up on the west, creating a dramatic location.

 The 2.4-mile Vista Trail provides lovely views of Emerald Lake and the Taconic Mountains.